hackclub/hackpad/hackpads/piplhackpad/readme.md

 yet another keypad lmao, may reprogram in the future
 by `@pipl`, id `U07V3MD8BPW`
-`/pcb/` contains the kicad files - both gerbers files and kicad files are contained within
+`/pcb/` contains the kicad files
 `/firmware/` contains the qmk firmware files
 `/cad/` contains 3d print files - I have a 3d printer, will print for myself
+`/production/` contains production files

 ### bom:
  - 15 MX cherry red switches (+ a spare if possible)